 How Big is a Full-Grown Ori Pei?

-The Ori Pei is a compact sized breed which will most probably reach a height of 12-15 inches when fully grown.
+The Ori Pei is a compact-sized breed that will most probably reach a height of 12-15 inches when fully grown.

 Their weight can range from 15 pounds to 30 pounds, which makes it a suitable traveling companion.